-Further details on Dexelance's sustainability and risk management strategy can be found in the "MANAGEMENT REPORT, CONSOLIDATED AND ANNUAL FINANCIAL STATEMENT AS AT 31 DECEMBER 2024 - consolidated Sustainability " section of this document.
+Further details on Dexelance's sustainability and risk management strategy can be found in the "Sustainability reporting" section of this document.

 CAPITAL MANAGEMENT

 For the purposes of managing the Group's capital, it has been established that this includes the share capital issued, the share premium reserve and all other reserves, including retained earnings (Group shareholders' equity).